-Why do Recreational Boating and Swimming Zones need to be changed?
+Why establish Recreational Boating and Swimming Zones?

-The existing boating and swimming zones in Port Phillip and Western Port can be difficult to understand from the water or land.
-They have a large number of different types of zones that make them overly complex and do not reflect changing trends in boating and swimming activity.
+In 2009 Parks Victoria completed a comprehensive two-year review of all boating and swimming zones across Port Phillip and Western Port.
+The review found that the existing boating and swimming zones could be difficult to understand from the water or land.
+There were a large number of different types of zones that made it overly complex to interpret.
+They also did not reflect changing trends in boating and swimming activity.

 The principles that have been applied during review of the recommendations are that the boating and swimming zones should be:

-- Easy to identify.
+- Easy to identify;

-- Easy to comply with and regulate.
+- Easy to comply with and regulate;

 - Responding to current and anticipated future water uses.

-Some of the general and more significant changes as a result of reviewing each local area will include:
+Some of the general and more significant changes as a result of reviewing each local area include:

 - The realignment and simplification of zones to provide a more user-friendly arrangement;

-- The introduction of ‘shared wind sport areas’ to allow for the safe operation of the increasingly popular sport;
+- The introduction of ‘Shared Wind Sport areas’ to allow for the safe operation of the increasingly popular sport;

-- The adjustment of the 5 knot zone between Safety Beach and Blairgowrie from 760m from shore to 500m from shore.
+- The adjustment of the ‘5 Knot’ zone between Safety Beach and Blairgowrie from 760m from shore to 500m from shore.

-- Boating only - swimming is not permitted in this zone.
+- Boating Only - swimming is not permitted in this zone.

 - Shared Wind Sport Area - this zone provides an area for kite boarding, sail boarding and other wind based boating which may exceed 5 knots except within 50m proximity to other vessels and swimmers.
 Other vessels are permitted in this area.

-How will the new zones be implemented?
+How were the new zones implemented?

-Stage 1: Port Melbourne to St Kilda (Implemented)
+Port Melbourne to St Kilda (Implemented)

 Frequently asked questions